 - Micro-cycles: These are incorporated into the longer, harder main cycles (load and peak ) to keep you from plateauing within the cycle.
 Usually done in a hard day! easy day! moderate day.
 This is intended to break up your routines enough that you stay rested, but still are not letting your body settle into one medium mode.

-These exercises can be added to or used instead of the ones shown in the following example workouts.
-The 10-minute sequences especially lend themselves to experimentation.
+The 10-minute sequences lend themselves to experimentation.
 They are good combinations of endurance and power work and can be adapted to training for a specific climb.
 Keep in mind some general guidelines when thinking about adapting exercises to yourself.
 Power exercises keep durations of tasks short, with heavier or harder loads.
 Endurance exercises are longer, less intense; you should feel like you are maintaining a low-level pump.
 The easiest element of the exercises to change is generally load; be familiar with the various ways to do this.
-In the exercise sequences that follow, if a 2-minute rest is not indicated, proceed immediately to the next task.
+In the 10 minute sequences, if a 2-minute rest is not indicated, proceed immediately to the next task.

 One of the most important steps in muscular development and injury prevention is a thorough warm up.
 Generally, the best way to do this is to warm up the large muscles that will be used first, and then move to the smaller.
 There are various ways to accomplish this; start with low level aerobics, then general calisthenics or weight lifting.
 You can follow this with a series of one or two pull-ups or a 10 to 20 second hang on each hold on your board, with a 30s rest between each task.
 Take time to stretch after you are warmed up, once again starting with the large muscles and working your way to your fingers.
 After you are completely warmed up give yourself a rest of 5 to 10 minutes before starting the workout.